 Pedicures are one of the best ways to treat yourself after a long busy week.
 Nothing else even comes close to the calm feeling you get to zone out for a while and let go of all your life problems and stress.
 It’s such as great feeling that you’d want to get a pedicure quite often.
 But how often should you get a pedicure?

-In general, you should have a pedicure every 4-6 weeks or at least once a month.
+As a general rule, you should have a pedicure every 4-6 weeks or at least once a month.
 In case your skin is too damaged and needs healing, you can increase the frequency up to every 3-4 weeks on the recommendation of your pedicure specialist.

 Having a pedicure is not a one-size-fits-all process where you just go in anytime you want and relax.
 There are many important factors associated with pedicures as mentioned above.
 Factors such as your skin type, lifestyle, and nail type are also important to determine the frequency of pedicures suited for you.
 In this article, we’ll go into detail about how often should you get a pedicure along with how you can get the most out of a pedicure.